DroidMote Client Quick Start Guide

 In this way you can use the touch profiles of DroidMote to play multi touch games also with an hardware controller connected directly to the Android TV box.

-To switch between mouse mode and normal mode, you can press the START button of your hardware controller.
+To switch between mouse mode and normal mode, you can press the START / PLAY button of your hardware controller.

 The droidmoteIME opens useful scenarios also when you want play Windows games on your android device because you can run the client in background and utilize in foreground your preferred remote desktop app but the beauty is that you can use your preferred hardware controller connected to your android device and not to Windows. ( for nomal games and multi touch games )